gradle/gradle/design-docs/custom-ivy-status.md

 ### User visible changes

-A Gradle build script may declare module metadata rules that compute the metadata for a module.
+A Gradle build script may declare component metadata rules that compute the metadata for a component.
 This could look as follows:

-    moduleMetadata { module, repository ->
+    componentMetaData {
-        module.statusScheme = ['gold', 'silver', 'bronze']
+        statusScheme = ['gold', 'silver', 'bronze']
     }

-Different modules may use different status schemes:
+Different components may use different status schemes:

-    moduleMetadata { module, repository ->
+    componentMetaData {
-        if (module.group == 'olympic') {
+        if (group == 'olympic') {
-            module.statusScheme = ['gold', 'silver', 'bronze']
+            statusScheme = ['gold', 'silver', 'bronze']
         } else {
-            module.statusScheme = ['top', 'flop']
+            statusScheme = ['top', 'flop']
         }
     }

-Different repositories may use different status schemes:

-    moduleMetadata { module, repository ->
-        if (repository.name == 'olympic') {
-            module.statusScheme = ['gold', 'silver', 'bronze']
-        } else {
-            module.statusScheme = ['top', 'flop']
-        }
-    }

-It should also be possible to set the module's status, overriding its default status.
+It should also be possible to set the component's status, overriding its default status.

 ### Implementation